The Gerund

 Check for the passive voice structure: In passive voice, the gerund is formed with being + past participle of the main verb.

-By analyzing the verb forms according to the above characteristics and structures, you can confidently identify gerunds in active and passive voice.
+By analysing the verb forms according to the above characteristics and structures, you can confidently identify gerunds in active and passive voice.